erinvdoyle/instatrip/README.md

 <img src="assets/documentation/departure2.png" height="450px"/>
 </p>

-These details will be used by the Ryanair API to generate flight departure information
+These travel details will be used by the Ryanair API to generate flight departure information.

 ## Travel Preferences